BirgittaHauser/Write-to-IFS-with-SQL/README.md

                 SRCFILE(YOURSCHEMA/QSRVSRC)</pre>
    </li></ul>

-If you create a binder directory names HSBNDDIR and add the SNDMSG service program to the binding directory in your schema and add the SNDMSG service program to this binding directory, you can create the RPG programs with the CRTBNDRPG command.
+If you create a binder directory with the name <b>HSBNDDIR<b> in your schema and <b>add the SNDMSG service program</b> to this binder directory, the RPG programs can be compiled with the the <b>CRTBNDRPG command</b>.

 The SQL Scripts containing the source code for the stored procedures, can be run with the RUNSQLSTM command:
 <pre>RUNSQLSTM SRCFILE(YOURSCHEMA/QSQLSRC)